ishitb/hoolichat-api/README.md

 ### Branching Strategies

-For HooliChat API, we had employed the following branching strategy to simplify the development process and to ensure that only stable code is pushed to the `master` branch:
+For HooliChat API, we had employed the following branching strategy to simplify the development process and to ensure that only stable code is pushed to the `main` branch:

 -   `develop`: For unstable code and bug fixing
 -   `alpha-x.x.x`: For stability testing
--   `master`: Where the stable production ready code lies
+-   `main`: Where the stable production ready code lies

 ### Contributing Code